Cruder/in-the-box/README.md

 ```
 #define MAIL_BOX_DEPTH 500
 ```
+Then add the tags UID to the configuration.

 Now you'd like to test your component assembly and configuration before moving them into the mailbox.

 WIP - Mails server configuration